This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Wastewater Management”.

 Explanation: Disinfection is the most inexpensive way of killing the microorganisms present in the water.
 The water is chlorinated and some residual chlorine of 0.5mg/litre is left so that contamination in the distribution system is taken care of.

-8. Which minerals and in what from are present in ground water?
+8. Which minerals and in what form are present in ground water?

 a) Fe & Mn in Ferrous and Manganous